Pokémon Go is Pushing Businesses to Revisit Their Marketing Calendar

 The memes have just started.

 Smartphone users are going bonkers, trying to “catch” Pikachu or Squirtle or other creatures with their smartphone.
-It can be good workout as catching the virtual creatures often requires a great deal of walking on streets and around public places.
-Users need to refer to an animated map akin to a google map which pops up on their screens showing if or not there’s a Pokémon in their nearby areas.
+It can be a good workout as catching the virtual creatures often requires a great deal of walking on streets and around public places.
+Users need to refer to an animated map akin to a Google map which pops up on their screens showing if or not there’s a Pokémon in their nearby areas.
 Well, if you haven’t collected Pokémon cards – it’s little difficult to understand the inherent fun factor it has for the players.
 Still, there’s no need to feel left out.
 Pokémon can be used for business and you don’t have to be an expert player for this:

 From outside the restaurant where we ate dinner tonight.
 There was a Pokestop next door with lure constantly active. pic.twitter.com/cfQ05yIdl8